huggingface/transformers/README.md

 ## Notebooks

-Comparing the PyTorch model and the TensorFlow model predictions

-We also include [three Jupyter Notebooks](https://github.com/huggingface/pytorch-pretrained-BERT/tree/master/notebooks) that can be used to check that the predictions of the PyTorch model are identical to the predictions of the original TensorFlow model.
+We include [three Jupyter Notebooks](https://github.com/huggingface/pytorch-pretrained-BERT/tree/master/notebooks) that can be used to check that the predictions of the PyTorch model are identical to the predictions of the original TensorFlow model.

 - The first NoteBook ([Comparing-TF-and-PT-models.ipynb](./notebooks/Comparing-TF-and-PT-models.ipynb)) extracts the hidden states of a full sequence on each layers of the TensorFlow and the PyTorch models and computes the standard deviation between them.
 In the given example, we get a standard deviation of 1.5e-7 to 9e-7 on the various hidden state of the models.

 - The second NoteBook ([Comparing-TF-and-PT-models-SQuAD.ipynb](./notebooks/Comparing-TF-and-PT-models-SQuAD.ipynb)) compares the loss computed by the TensorFlow and the PyTorch models for identical initialization of the fine-tuning layer of the `BertForQuestionAnswering` and computes the standard deviation between them.
 In the given example, we get a standard deviation of 2.5e-7 between the models.

-- The third NoteBook ([Comparing-TF-and-PT-models-MLM-NSP.ipynb](./notebooks/Comparing-TF-and-PT-models-MLM-NSP.ipynb)) compares the predictions computed by the TensorFlow and the PyTorch models for masked token using the pre-trained masked language modeling model.
+- The third NoteBook ([Comparing-TF-and-PT-models-MLM-NSP.ipynb](./notebooks/Comparing-TF-and-PT-models-MLM-NSP.ipynb)) compares the predictions computed by the TensorFlow and the PyTorch models for masked token language modeling using the pre-trained masked language modeling model.

 Please follow the instructions given in the notebooks to run and modify them.

 ## Command-line interface

-A command-line interface is provided to convert a TensorFlow checkpoint in a PyTorch checkpoint
+A command-line interface is provided to convert a TensorFlow checkpoint in a PyTorch dump of the `BertForPreTraining` class  (see above).

 You can convert any TensorFlow checkpoint for BERT (in particular [the pre-trained models released by Google](https://github.com/google-research/bert#pre-trained-models)) in a PyTorch save file by using the [`convert_tf_checkpoint_to_pytorch.py`](convert_tf_checkpoint_to_pytorch.py) script.